 Fitchburg has a long history of providing quality education for its children beginning with the opening of twelve one room schools in the mid 1800’s.
-Located within walking distance of the students’ homes and providing a community center for each neighborhood, these schools were a cherished part of the predominantly farming culture that permeated Fitchburg until the middle of the 20th century (see map at the bottom of the page).
+Located within walking distance of the students’ homes and providing a community center for each neighborhood, these schools were a cherished part of the predominantly farming culture that permeated Fitchburg until the middle of the 20th century.
 The one room schools educated students from first through eighth grade with one teacher responsible for covering the entire curriculum for all ages.
 The era of the one room schools in Fitchburg reached its culmination in the mid 1960s when remaining rural schools of Fitchburg were consolidated into the larger school districts of Madison, Verona, and Oregon with students bused to school. (see map at bottom).

 District No. 1 Syene School